datagus/ai_sdg_review/README.md

 ## Repository Structure

-- **database/**
+- **database/** :
+   Contains the database:
+   # One folder with the sql files (SQL dump and database setup)
-  Contains the database both in a SQL dump file and in separate excel files.
-The database is structured with independent tables to avoid redundancy and ensure data coherence.
+   # The master table using for the coding process and all the database separated in differenct excel sheets.The database is structured with independent tables to avoid redundancy and ensure data coherence.
 - **images/**
   Stores all the figures used in the manuscript and supplementary information
 - **python/**